pindjouf/mediapiratestack/wireguard_config_example.md

 - You can have multiple peers.

 Once everything is set up you should be able to start your connection with `wg-quick up wg0` and to close it, replace `up` with `down`

+Don't forget to port forward port `51820` it is the wireguard port.